sf-wdi-37/js-control-flow/README.md

     ```
   </details>

-3. Replace the previous rule: now riders under 12 can participate when they're accompanied by an adult.
+3. Replace the previous rule with this new rule: now riders under 12 can participate if they have an adult with them.

   <details><summary>answer</summary>
     ```js